ejpcmac/typed_struct/README.md

 {:typed_struct, "~> 0.1.1"}
 ```

+If you do not plan to compile modules using TypedStruct at runtime, you can add
+`runtime: false` to the dependency tuple as TypedStruct is only used during
+compilation.

 If you want to avoid `mix format` putting parentheses on field definitions,
 you can write in your `.formatter.exs`: